srobo/website/_events/sr2021/league-1.md

 Code submission will be due at 8am GMT: [Submit your code](https://studentrobotics.org/code-submitter/)

-Our live-stream will start at noon GMT: [Watch live](https://www.youtube.com/watch?v=cAvk-nfTUis)
+Our livestream will start at noon GMT: [Watch live](https://www.youtube.com/watch?v=cAvk-nfTUis)

 <iframe
   width="100%"